TheFox/timr/README.md

 ## Commands

+See `timr <command> --help` to read details about a specific command, or `timr help <command>` to open the man page for this command.

+The man pages are also available online: <https://timr.fox21.at/man/>

 ### Start Command

+The Start command always removes all Tracks from the Stack.
+If there is another current running Task this Task will be stopped and removed from the Stack.

 	timr start [<options>] [<task_id> [<track_id>]]

-Options:

-- `-n`, `--name` Track Name
+See more informations on the [timr-start(1)](https://timr.fox21.at/man/start.1.html) man page.

+### Stop Command

+The Stop command stopps the current running Track and removes it from the Stack.

+	timr stop [<options>]

+See more informations on the [timr-stop(1)](https://timr.fox21.at/man/stop.1.html) man page.

-### Status Command
+### Pause Command

+Pause the current running Track.

+	timr pause [<options>]

+See more informations on the [timr-pause(1)](https://timr.fox21.at/man/pause.1.html) man page.

-### Push/Pop Command
+### Continue Command

+Continue the previous paused Track.
+When a Track will be continued (or *restarted*) it's actual a copy using the same message.

-	timr push
+	timr continue [<options>]

+See more informations on the [timr-continue(1)](https://timr.fox21.at/man/continue.1.html) man page.

+### Push Command

-Sometimes you need to work on a task only temporary.
+Sometimes you need to work on a Task only temporary.
 You want to track the time for this as well.
 For example fixing a bug.
 When you fixed the bug you want to continue your actual work.
 Here comes `push` and `pop` into the game.
-It works like a stack.
-If you know [Git Stashing](https://git-scm.com/book/en/v1/Git-Tools-Stashing) it's very similar.
-But only for tasks.
-If you `push` a new task the below task will be paused.
-On `pop` the top task will be stopped and the next below will continued.
+It modifies the Stack.
+If you `push` a new Task the below Task will be paused.
+On `pop` the Top Task will be stopped and the next below will continue.

+	timr push [<options>] [<task_id> [<track_id>]]

+See more informations on the [timr-push(1)](https://timr.fox21.at/man/push.1.html) man page.

+### Pop Command

+	timr pop [<options>]

+See more informations on the [timr-pop(1)](https://timr.fox21.at/man/pop.1.html) man page.

+### Status Command

+description

+	timr status [<options>]

+See more informations on the [timr-status(1)](https://timr.fox21.at/man/status.1.html) man page.

+### Log Command

+description

+	timr log [<options>]

+See more informations on the [timr-log(1)](https://timr.fox21.at/man/log.1.html) man page.

+### Task Command

+description

+	timr task <subcommand> [<options>] [<task_id>]

+See more informations on the [timr-task(1)](https://timr.fox21.at/man/task.1.html) man page.

+### Track Command

+description

+	timr track <subcommand> [<options>] [<track_id>]

+See more informations on the [timr-track(1)](https://timr.fox21.at/man/track.1.html) man page.

+### Report Command

+description

+	timr report [<options>]

+See more informations on the [timr-report(1)](https://timr.fox21.at/man/report.1.html) man page.

+## Workflow Example

+Here is an example as shell commands how your workflow could look like while using Timr.

+Before starting to work on a Task:

+	timr start

+Do your work.

+After finished your Task:

+	timr stop

+But you like to name your Task at the beginning to know on what you worked:

+	timr start --name 'Refactor Star Wars'

+In case you need to do several things on your Task provide a more specific message:

+	timr start --name 'Refactor Star Wars' --message 'This is what I am going to do.'

+But maybe you have not set `--message` on `start`.
+So you can also set it on `stop`:

+	timr stop --message 'This is what I have done.'

 ## Bash Completion